What is Shopify? How to start your e-commerce with Shopify?

 How does Shopify work?

 Shopify is a completed e-commerce platform that allows you to start your online business, grow and manage it.

 Create and customize your online store

-By signing up on the website of Shopify with a simple process, you will have a 14-day free trial to test before deciding the genuine purchase.
+By signing up for Shopify, you will have a 3 day free trial to test all its features.
 Shopify offers you a comprehensive e-commerce web builder completed with hundreds of templates ready to apply to your site in just a few clicks.
 Shop owners can customize all Shopify with text, logo, images, and video to complement your brand’s look.